OReillyCoursework/Front-end-Developer-Interview-Questions/README.md

 but no browser has ever used the DOCTYPE for anything other than switching between quirks mode and standards mode.

 * What's the difference between HTML and XHTML?

+Answer: XHTML is HTML written as XML, it is stricter, and most browsers support it.
+XHTML enforces xmlns, doctype, and proper nesting

 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?